Don’t wait any longer…See clearly again

 LenSx: Laser Assisted Cataract Surgery

-For most Lake Charles and southwest Louisiana cataract patients, removal of cataracts is crucial to prevent severe loss of vision and the debilitating effects that this common condition can cause.
+For most Southern Louisiana and Texas cataract patients, removal of cataracts is crucial to prevent severe loss of vision and the debilitating effects that this common condition can cause.
 Recent innovations in cataract surgery now make it possible for cataracts to be removed with greater precision and accuracy.
-Falgoust Eye Medical & Surgical is one of only a few opthamology practices in the U.S. to offer cataract surgery treatment with the LenSx® femtosecond laser.
+Falgoust Eye Medical & Surgical is one of only a few ophthalmology practices in the U.S. to offer cataract surgery treatment with the LenSx® femtosecond laser.

 Traditional cataract surgery involves the use of a surgical blade to perform corneal incisions and anterior capsulotomies of the eye, ultimately making it possible to remove the cataract.
 The LenSx® femtosecond laser is designed to improve precision and reproducibility during certain challenging and critical steps of cataract surgery that are currently performed manually.
 Because this technology allows for laser precision during these steps, the LenSx laser may contribute to improved surgical outcomes.

 The LenSx® femtosecond laser utilizes a beam of laser light to create the necessary incisions for cataract surgery.
-An advanced computer-guidance system, controlled by one of our experienced opthamologists, directs the laser over the eye to provide the most precise and accurate results for each individual patient.
+An advanced computer-guidance system, controlled by Dr. Falgoust, directs the laser over the eye to provide the most precise and accurate results for each individual patient.
 This makes it possible for the successful combination of the surgeon’s skills with state-of-the-art technology to produce extraordinary results.
 The LenSx® femtosecond laser may also be able to better manage astigmatism than other types of cataract surgery.

 After the LenSx® femtosecond laser procedure is complete and the cataract has been removed, Dr. Falgoust can place a refractive lens implant inside the eye to improve your vision.

 Removal of cataracts is only the first step in setting you on the road to better vision.
-Refractive cataract surgery removes the cataracts, and then replaces your natural lens with an intraocular lens (IOL) implant, capable of reducing your dependence on corrective eyewear such as glasses or contacts.
-Our doctors can talk with you about your lens replacement options at your initial cataract surgery consultation.
+Refractive cataract surgery removes the cataracts, and then replaces your natural lens with an intraocular lens (IOL) implant, capable of reducing your dependence on corrective eye wear such as glasses or contacts.
+Dr. Falgoust can discuss your lens replacement options at your initial cataract surgery consultation.

 LenSx: Frequently Asked Questions